 13. Use a thermometer inside the cooler

 A cooler thermometer like this will give readings in Celsius and Fahrenheit and from -40°C to 50°C (-40 ° to 120°F).
-It's just a couple of bucks and takes the guesswork out of food storage.
+It’s just a few bucks and takes the guesswork out of food storage.

-How are you planning on spending your time while camping?
+How are you planning on spending your time camping?
 These camping games and activities should help.

 3 Best Coolers to Keep Camping Food Cold